jpelczar/pl.sigmapoint.view.CustomButton/README.md

      android:text="text"/>
 ```
 <p> You can specify the following things: <br>
 cb_primary_color - you can specify only two colors for all button.
+This color was set to bacground state normal, <br>
+frame and text sate pressed.
 But it will be override by background, text, frame color. {format - color} <br>
 cb_secondary_color - you can specify only two colors for all button.
+This color was set to bacground state pressed, <br> frame and text state normal.
 But it will be override by background, text, frame color. {format - color} <br>
 cb_background - background color of normal button  {format - color} <br>
 cb_background_pressed - background color of pressed button {format - color} <br>
 cb_background_disabled - background color of disabled button {format - color} <br>